MekoRaoulifard/FutureProfile/README.md

 ## License

-This project is intended for educational and personal portfolio use only.
+This project is intended for educational and personal portfolio use only